 The cool thing about this book is both Weinberg and Mares talk about how each component - paid media, marketing, partnerships, SEO, every digital market - add up to create traction.

 What are some negatives in the book?
 Well, even with the newer edition, the book is too simplified for the realities of startups.
 It's a nice blueprint but they don't mention which startups weren't successful, and I think by learning from some of the failures of startups and which companies didn't succeed, you can learn just as much.
-Even more sometimes than the startups they point out in their book.
 I would like to see a bit more case studies in the book about startups that have failed, and what that teaches you as a startup.

 The differentiator between yourself and every other company is whether you executed on a great idea.

 Another point is that you've always got to keep a skeptical eye.
 Getting SEO, getting PR, marketing and all the different terms and things going for your startup isn't as simple as it might be depicted.
 This isn't necessarily a lengthy book but keep a skeptical eye and challenge some of their points.
 Challenge other people's ideas and thoughts.
 Anything that you read in here or our book, go look up.
 Find out more for yourself and get more case studies to verify.
 You've got to have empirical evidence to make sure things are legit.
-Always trust but verify, as I say.
+It doesn’t hurt to verify what you’re told.